 Explore West Penwith

-To explore more of the hidden coves of West Cornwall try the almost secret beaches of Kenneggy Beach It is close to Prussia Cove just beyond the rocky outcrop and only fully accessible at low tide.
+To explore more of the hidden coves of West Cornwall try the almost secret beach of Kenneggy Beach It is close to Prussia Cove just beyond the rocky outcrop and only fully accessible at low tide.
+Or walk westwards to Piskies Cove – a secluded, tidal beach under the shelter of Little Cudden.